 Dharma’s school offers a teacher training called “A Life of a Yogi” Teacher Training.
 The First training I had with Dharma the expectation of learning more about yoga postures.
 Now have been through all 800 hours with Dharma I realize what I got was an experience of being a Yogi, hence its moniker.
 We are to follow in the footsteps of his teachings and it is very enriching and transformational for me.

 It has had a tremendous impact on how I navigate this modern and changing world, how I interact as a teacher, as a student and as a human.
 I have invested time to understand the historical origins of yoga, from the Yogasūtras and the Bhagavad Gītā, and how to best represent authentic and traditional teachings from Haṭha Yoga and the Yogic Philosophies.
 While at the same time trying to understand the western view behind the science.

-Now have been through all 800 hours with Dharma I realize what I got was an experience of being a Yogi
+through all 800 hours with Dharma I realize what I got was an experience of being a Yogi

 Both the traditional view and a western modern view have a valid system each in their own right offering benefits.
 The “western” benefits can be measured and peer reviewed.
 The esoteric traditions are subjectively valid.
 Having a source for both, for me is essential.
 Dharma Mittra represent that authentic traditional perspective.
 A true living yogi, and a personal model.

 Dharma is quoted to say spending time in the postures reveals their secrets.
 In The class room experience we get just a taste of Dharma’s teachings.
 The teacher trainings took yoga to a whole new level.